gsam95/gsam95/Kafka/FinalReport.md

 Through this hands-on experience, I gained foundational knowledge of Apache Kafka's installation, configuration, and usage for real-time data streaming.
 Additionally, I performed exploratory data analysis (EDA) on the UCI Air Quality dataset to identify temporal patterns in pollutant concentrations and implement predictive models to forecast air quality metrics.
 This assignment highlights the critical role of big data techniques in addressing urban environmental challenges, optimizing traffic flow, reducing emissions, and informing policy decisions.

+### **Kafka Setup Description**

+Apache Kafka is a distributed event-streaming platform designed for high-throughput, fault-tolerant, and real-time data processing.
+Setting up Kafka involves several steps to ensure its proper installation, configuration, and functioning.
+Below is a detailed description of the Kafka setup process:

+1. Prerequisites

+- Java Installation: Kafka requires Java to run

+2. Downloading Apache Kafka

+- Downloaded the latest stable binary release from the official [Apache Kafka download page](https://kafka.apache.org/downloads)

+3. Configuring Apache Kafka

+- Navigate to the extracted Kafka directory
+- Modify configuration files as needed

+4. Start the Kafka server

+6. Create a Topic

+Kafka topics are used to store events/messages

+7. Start a Producer

+A producer sends messages (events) to a Kafka topic

+8. Start a Consumer

+A consumer reads messages from a Kafka topic.
+The consumer will display all messages sent by the producer in real time.

+Messages are sent from the producer and are received by the consumer.

 ### Phase 2: Exploratory Data Analysis (EDA) on Time Series Data